jeffreykegler/hoonlint/misc/whitespace.md

 Pre-comments, inter-comments and staircases are structural comments.
-The contents of structural comments should usually be appropriate for the syntactic structure of the code in which the structural comment occurs.
+The contents of structural comments should usually be appropriate for the syntactic context of the code in which the structural comment occurs.

 Meta-comments are not structural comments,